Orin-beep/PlasGO/README.md

         [--device DEVICE] device utilized for GO term prediction ('gpu' or 'cpu'), default: 'gpu' [--batch_size BATCH_SIZE] batch size (plasmid sentence count in a batch) for GO term prediction.
 If your GPU is out of memory during prediction, you can try to reduce this parameter, default: 32
 ```

+# Dataset
+The curated dataset to train the PlasGO models can be downloaded from [Zenodo] and [Google Drive].